2005–06 Carolina Hurricanes season

 The 2005–06 Carolina Hurricanes season was the franchise's 34th season, 27th season in the National Hockey League and eighth as the Hurricanes.
 The Hurricanes won the Stanley Cup to win the second championship in franchise history.
 Their first was in 1973, when the team was known as the New England Whalers and played in the World Hockey Association; the Whalers were the inaugural champions of that league.
+This would also be Carolina's last Cup until the 2026 Stanley Cup Final.

 Offseason

 Key dates prior to the start of the season: